 Quick Answer

-The banker drafts the final round procedure letter setting the deadline, format, and required content for final offers, including a markup of the seller's draft merger agreement.
-The banker tabulates final bids on price, structure, financing certainty, contract markup severity, and antitrust risk, then presents to the seller's board.
-The Letter of Intent (LOI) is mostly non-binding but is binding on exclusivity (typically 30-60 days), expense reimbursement, and confidentiality.
+The banker drafts the final round procedure letter setting the deadline, format, and content for final offers, including a markup of the seller's draft agreement.
+The banker tabulates bids on price, structure, financing certainty, markup severity, and antitrust risk for the board.
+The Letter of Intent (LOI) is mostly non-binding but binds exclusivity (typically 30-60 days), expense reimbursement, and confidentiality.

 The final round is where the auction crystallizes into a single winning bidder.
 The banker's job is to design the round so the seller compares bidders on deal certainty, not just price, and to manage the hand-off to the exclusivity period without losing leverage.